rgilks/writeo/docs/TESTING.md

 - Runs tests on pull requests
 - Deploys and tests on push to `main`

-See [.github/README.md](../.github/README.md) for workflow details.
+See `.github/workflows/` for GitHub Actions workflow details.

 ---